Table of Contents

 pypi.org.
 Therefore, all development is taking place on

-branch and for each new feature we advise to create a new branch that stems from develop
+develop branch and for each new feature we advise to create a new branch that stems from develop.

 git checkout develop